danielnilsson9/bbs-fw/README.md

 Most likely is PWM signal from STC used to control motor power.
 All other logic is in STC MCU firmware.

-There is nothing that indicates that the is a serial communication connection between STC and NEC MCU.
+There seems to be a direct UART connection between STC and NEC MCU.
+UART2 is used on STC and is directly connected to UART0 on NEC MCU.

 There seems to be a serial protocol defined for the NEC ebike controller for setting parameters.
-More investigation needed.
+More investigation needed into this is needed.

+It would seem likely that parameters are transfered when Bafang Config Tool is used to upload parameters to STC MCU.
+At least max current would be needed by NEC MCU since motor control and current sense is implemented there.

 #### HALL U
 White